AlepandoCR/DialogAPI/README.md

 }
 ```
 ### Add the PlayerConnectionStatus to your plugin
-This is a listener which registers the players onto the system that detects the clicking on dialogs
+This is a listener that registers the players onto the system that detects the ActionButton clicking on dialogs

-If this listener is not registered, then the CustomActions and InputReaders won't be executed, but dialogs created with the API can still be opend to a player
+If this listener is not registered, then the CustomActions and InputReaders won't be executed, but dialogs created with the API can still be opened to a player
 ```kotlin
 fun onEnable() {
     server.pluginManager.registerEvents(PlayerConnectionStatus(this),this)